Sathyaish/Auth0/Article/job-79972-edited.md

 Thankfully, another bunch of people who were interested in and following the development of OAuth saw far into the future and were able to anticipate this pain.
 They defined a bunch of formats that all OAuth servers and clients could be free to choose from to create access tokens.
-One such format is named Json Web Tokens (JWTs).
-[Kaci’s note: In your document, you alternate between writing Json and JSON.
-Please fact-check to confirm which is used in your field, and then be sure to apply this correct term consistently throughout your entire document.]
+One such format is named JSON Web Tokens (JWTs).

 The format lets you compose the access token as a JSON string.